-Article 3.1 Compulsory Components
+Article 3.1 Compulsory components

-3.1.1 The programme includes compulsory components totalling a study load of 120 credits.
-These compulsory components include the optional courses [keuzevakkeu] from which a student is obliged to choose.
+3.1.1 The programme includes compulsory components worth a total study load of 120 credits.
+These compulsory components include the set components from which a student is obliged to choose.
+This includes the electives offered by the recognised national research schools, from which students choose electives totalling 10 ec.